backstitch/backstitch.github.io/_posts/2015-05-17-organization.md

 1. **Share an existing topic**: you can also share a topic from another team or one of your  personal topics by *clicking* the **+Add Topic** button. <div class="full zoomable"><img src="/images/organizations/topics/add_team_topic.png"></div> Then *clicking* the green **+add** button will add the topic to the team. <div class="full zoomable"><img src="/images/organizations/topics/add_team_topic_dialog.png"></div>

 <div class="note">
-  Note: You must be a team or organization admin to add topics to a team.
+  Note: You must be a team admin to add topics to a team.
 </div>

 #### Team Topic Settings